-Finding burial insurance with Melanoma can be difficult for the average person looking to secure coverage.
+Finding burial insurance with Melanoma is not easy for someone looking to obtain life insurance.
 Unlike basal cell and squamous cell carcinoma, melanoma is the most severe type of skin cancer.
-Life insurance companies may deny your application for coverage if you have melanoma.
+If you have melanoma life insurance carriers may decline your application for coverage.

 Cancer is a medical condition that every burial or life insurance company will ask about.
 If you have melanoma, you could face some challenges in the insurance application process.

 Even though melanoma can raise red flags for life insurance carriers, in all cases, cancer patients with melanoma can qualify for burial insurance.